arnaudmorin/docker-getting-started/docs/tutorial/our-application/index.md

     background) and creating a mapping between the host's port 3000 to the container's port 3000.
     Without the port mapping, we wouldn't be able to access the application.

-1. After a few seconds, open your web browser to [http://localhost:3000](http://localhost:3000).
+1. After a few seconds, open your web browser to your server on port 3000.
     You should see our app!

     ![Empty Todo List](todo-list-empty.png){: style="width:450px;margin-top:20px;"}